Continuing Education Activity

 Equipotentiality and vicariation: Equipotentiality is the concept that when one area of the brain is damaged, the opposing side of the brain would be able to sustain the lost function.
 This concept stretches back at least to Galen, which was a way to explain why the brain appeared ‘twinned.’
 This ‘redundancy theory’ remained until famed researchers such as Pierre Paul Broca demonstrated that unilateral lesions to an area of the left side of the brain caused loss of speech, even though the opposing side was intact.
 Broca postulated that the relearning of certain functions, such as speech, were easier for a child than if an adult suffered loss.
 This concept morphed into equipotentiality, meaning that if the damage occurred very early, then the brain has the potential to be able to overtake lost functions.

 This is slightly different from the thought of vicariation, which is that the brain can reorganize other portions of the brain to overtake functions that they were not intended to.
-This theory was developed by Broca after seeing that some of his patients had a sparing of function even though they had damage to the left hemisphere.
+Broca developed this theory after seeing that some of his patients had a sparing of function even though they had damage to the left hemisphere.
 In the strictest sense, vicariation is when a part of the brain overtakes a new and unrelated function.
 With the advent of advanced imaging techniques, it has been shown that neither theory is quite correct.

 Diaschisis: Diaschisis is a concept that damage to one part of the brain could cause a loss of function in another area due to some connected pathway.
-This concept was proposed by Constantin von Monakow in an attempt to explain why some people lost specific functions (such as speech) but did not have a lesion in the area of the brain thought to supply that function.
+Constantin von Monakow proposed this concept in an attempt to explain why some people lost specific functions (such as speech) but did not have a lesion in the area of the brain thought to supply that function.

 An example of this is the hypoperfusion of the ipsilateral thalamus after an acute middle cerebral artery (MCA) stroke.
 The thalamus, which receives its blood supply from branches of the posterior cerebral artery and a branch of the posterior communicating artery, should be unaffected during an ipsilateral MCA ischemic stroke.
 Surprisingly, in approximately 20% of acute MCA strokes, there is noted hypoperfusion of the ipsilateral thalamus upon computed tomography (CT) perfusion imaging.
 Other studies have shown that the incidence increases in the subacute and chronic phases of stroke up to 86%, and while the cause is still unknown, a predominant theory is that there is disinhibition from the loss of gamma-aminobutyric acid (GABA-energic) neurons that leads to a combination of neurotoxicity and retrograde degeneration.
 While this phenomenon has been noted, it has not been shown to influence any major clinical outcomes at this time.